swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 Required UI assets are packaged locally; runtime does not depend on network-hosted fonts, icons or images.
 A compact application may use one cohesive sprite sheet instead of many small files.
 Readable text labels preserve usability when decorative assets cannot be loaded.

-Verified system fonts cover the documented UI roles. `/mnt/vendor/bin/default.ttf` remains `[LEAD]`, not a verified dependency.
+Verified system fonts cover the documented UI roles. `/mnt/vendor/bin/default.ttf` is also verified and may be used when an application intentionally wants the stock typeface.

 The possible stock launcher-icon convention is: